neuralize-ai/runlocal_hub/README.md

   <img src="./assets/benchmark.gif" alt="RunLocal Benchmark Demo" width="800">
 </div>

-## 🎯 Key Benefits
+## 🎯 Key Features

 - **⚡ Real Hardware Testing** - No simulators or emulators.
-Test on actual devices with real performance characteristics
+Test on real devices maintained in our devices lab
 - **🌍 Cross-Platform Coverage** - Access MacBooks, iPhones, iPads, Android, and Windows devices from a single API
-- **💰 Cost-Effective** - Avoid purchasing multiple devices for testing.
-Pay only for what you use
-- **🔧 Multiple ML Formats** - Support for CoreML, ONNX, OpenVINO, TensorFlow Lite, and GGUF models
+- **🔧 Multiple ML Formats** - Support for CoreML, ONNX, OpenVINO, TensorFlow Lite, and GGUF models.
+More frameworks coming soon.
-- **📊 Detailed Metrics** - Get inference time, memory usage, and per-layer performance data
+- **📊 Detailed Metrics** - Measure inference time, memory usage, and per-layer performance data
-- **🚦 CI/CD Ready** - Integrate performance testing into your deployment pipeline
+- **🚦 CI/CD Ready** - Integrate performance and accuracy testing into your deployment pipeline

-- **🎛️ Flexible Device Selection** - Filter by device name, SoC, RAM, year, and compute units
+## 🔍 Evaluate Results

+All benchmarks performed through the python client can be evaluated on the web platform by logging into your account.
+Check out our [public demo models](https://edgemeter.runlocal.ai/public/pipelines) for comprehensive benchmark evaluation across different devices and model formats.

 ## 🛠 Installation